How Important is SEO?

 You need to know if your site is based on a modern or outdated platform.
 A modern platform, such as HubSpot, is fast, secure, and much easier to optimize.
-It is also more flexible when it comes to design and making small changes to your website.
+It’s also more flexible when it comes to design and making small changes to your website.
 If your platform is outdated, I would strongly suggest switching over to HubSpot, or another more modern platform like WordPress or Marketo.
 It is sometimes cheaper to migrate platforms than to pay someone to optimize an outdated, confusing platform.
 In the end, the decision is up to you but often times in the long run the migration is worth it.

 It can be a tough decision deciding whether or not you need to change your website design.
 You may be totally attached to your current design, but it may not be the most user-friendly, well-designed website for SEO purposes, mobile-friendly, or more.
 There are so many reasons that a website might need a new design and it’s important to not get too attached to your current design.
-If you are changing to a new platform, this can be an easy process because you can usually just change it to a new theme and customize it how you want it.
+If you are changing to a new platform, this can be an easy process because you can usually change your website to a new theme and customize it how you want it.

 If your website is poor, out-of-date, or not user-friendly, it’s imperative that they’re taken care of before the optimization stage.
-An SEO campaign is going to have a very little effect.
-You need much more than just a good keyword and optimization strategy to succeed.
+An SEO campaign is going to have little effect with these problems present.
+You need much more than a good keyword and optimization strategy to succeed with SEO.

-As stated earlier, it is very important that we are optimizing around topics rather than keywords.
-However, we still need to do some keyword research to see what types of keywords within that particular topic we want to optimize for as well.
+As stated earlier, it is very important that we are optimizing around topics rather than singular keywords.
+However, we still need to do keyword research to see what types of keywords within a particular topic we want to optimize for.

 First things first, we need to come up with the topics we want to focus on for the campaign.
 We do this during a brainstorming session.
 There are no wrong answers here, the use of a brainstorming session is to get everything out there.
 Write down as many topics as you can think of.
-A topic is usually just one or two words long, such as “Digital Marketing” or “About Us.” or it could be a longtail “What is digital marketing?” or “Where is Revenue River located?”
+It can be something short such as “Digital Marketing” or “About Us.” or it could be a longtail “What is digital marketing?” or “Where is Revenue River located?”
 Ask yourself the following to get you started: